 1. Access Controls

 Cybersecurity professionals responsible for access controls dictate who can access data and systems across the business.
-These pros must determine who needs access to data and systems to effectively perform their everyday duties.
+These pros must determine who needs access to data and systems to perform their everyday duties effectively.
 They must also keep access controls up to date—otherwise, employees who leave the business could still access the company’s data and systems.

 2. Application and Network Performance